Maine Revenue Services logo

 11. I have checked my records and I'm sure this statement is incorrect.
 What should I do?

 Send an e-mail to: income.tax@maine.gov to request a correction.
-Be sure to include your social security number and explain why you believe the form is incorrect.
+Be sure to include your account number, explain why the statement is incorrect, and attach any supporting documentation.

 Back to top

-12. Why does my Form 1099-G show use tax, voluntary contributions, or park pass purchases?
+12. Why does Form 1099-G show use tax, voluntary contributions, or park pass purchases?

-You indicated on your income tax return for the year shown on your Form 1099-G that you owed Maine use tax, you purchased one or more Maine park passes, or you elected to voluntarily contribute money to one or more of the following organizations on Schedule CP:
+The income tax return for the year shown on Form 1099-G reported an amount for Maine use tax, the purchase of one or more Maine park passes, or a voluntary contribution to one or more of the following organizations on Schedule CP.

 • Maine Endangered and Nongame Wildlife Fund (Chickadee Check-off);